You are here

-The Colorado Department of Education (CDE) and Administrative Units (AUs) conduct a survey every school year to learn how parents are involved in their child's special education program.
-There are important changes to the SY2020-21 Parent Survey due to COVID19!
-Please refer to the short webinar and slides below:
+The Colorado Department of Education (CDE) and Administrative Units (AUs) conduct a survey every school year to learn how parents are involved in their child’s special education program.
+Please refer to the short webinar and the survey guide below:

-- If the AU prefers to print the survey, please print this PDF version of the survey
+- If the AU prefers to print the survey, please print this Word version of the 2023-2024 Parent Survey

 Percent of parents with a child receiving special education services who report that schools facilitated parent involvement as a means of improving services and results for children with disabilities.

 (20 U.S.C.
 1416(a)(3)(A))